Event tracking guide

 ⚠️ Important:

-• Always call identify() first, then group()
+• Always call group() FIRST, then identify()

 • Do NOT put user data (user_id, user_email, etc.) in group() traits